rjuju/rjuju.github.io/_posts/blog/2020-11-17-queryid-reporting-in-plpgsql_check.markdown

 In this example, we can see immediately that the slowdown comes from source code line n°9, which has a total execution time of 1s.
-Using the **max_time** field, wee see that it's due to the 2nd statements.
+Using the **max_time** field, we see that it's because of the 2nd statements.
 As we also have the source code available in the view, we can immediately see the problematic query, which here is a simple call to `pg_sleep(1)`.

 So far so good.
 But with less naive example the cause of slow execution might be less obvious, and it could be handy to rely on all the available extensions